Qumulo/cluster-email-alerts/README.md

 ## Introduction
-This script generates alerts for a Qumulo cluster using the REST API.The Qumulo API Tools are required to make the script work and and they areavailable for download from your Qumulo cluster.
-For more information, please check out the [Qumulo GitHub](https://qumulo.github.io/) page for more information on this.
-The script is aimed to be customized to the user's desire using 'rules' or a list of several JSON schemas; each with its own configurations.
-Currently, the script generates alerts on 3 separate categories:
+This script generates email alerts for a Qumulo cluster using the REST API.
+The Qumulo API tools are required to make the script work and and they are available for download from your Qumulo cluster.
+For more information, please check out the [Qumulo GitHub](https://qumulo.github.io/) page for more information on the API.
+The script is aimed to be customized to the user's desire using 'alert rules' or a list of several JSON schemas; each with its own configuration.
+Currently, the script generates three different types of alerts:

-  * Cluster Capacity by Threshold (aka.
-Soft Quota Alerts)
+  * Cluster Capacity by Threshold
   * Directory Quotas by Threshold
   * Replication Relationships by Error (Both Source & Target)

-If any of the alert conditions are triggered, an email will be sent to the configured recipients.
-All alerts can also include a custom message in case the sysadmin or user would like to, just by specifying the `custom_msg` field.
+If any of the alert conditions are triggered, a single email will be sent to all of the configured recipients.
+Any alert can also include a custom message by filling in the `custom_msg` field for each 'rule'.

-The alerts are sent once every time the script is run.
-The expected method to to run this script is to have a `cron` job periodically running this at your desired cadence.
+The alert conditions are checked a single time when the script is run.
+The suggested method to run this script is via a `cron` job which periodically executes the script.
+For more information regarding `cron` please check out [Ubuntu's Cron How To](https://help.ubuntu.com/community/CronHowto).

-Also, all email alerts include a time stamp showing when they were sent.
+Lastly, all email alerts include a time stamp indicating when the alert was sent.

 ## Installation
-The installation is easy, and just requires the following:
+The script has the following requirements:

-  * A Linux machine.
+  * A Linux machine, preferrably Ubuntu 16.04 or newer.
-  * Python 2.7
+  * Python 2.7.15 or newer.
+NOTE: Python3 is not supported.
-  * Qumulo's Download Command-Line Tools (aka.
+  * Qumulo Core 2.12.0 or newer Command-Line Tools (aka.
 API Tools)
   * An SMTP server running on port TCP 25.
 (TLS not available.)

-The latest version of the tested Command-Line Tools is Qumulo Core 2.12.0.
 To install and use this script:

   1. Download the Command-Line Tools (API Tools) from your Qumulo cluster.
 This can be done from going to the `API & Tools` tab on your cluster's WebUI.
   2. Unzip the downloaded `qumulo_api.zip` using your favorite utility.
-  3. Clone this repository using `git` or download the `cluster_alerts.py` and the `config.json` files and placing them in the same directory.
+  3. Clone this repository using `git` or download the `cluster-email-alerts.py` and the `config.json` files and placing them in the same directory.
 If you have questions cloning a repo, please see GitHub's [Cloning a repository](https://help.github.com/en/articles/cloning-a-repository).
-  4. Copy the `cluster_alerts.py` script to the `./qumulo_api` directory.
+  4. Copy the `cluster-email-alerts.py` script and the `config.json` file to the `./qumulo_api` directory.
+  5. Edit the `config.json` file to set up your alerting rules.
+  5. Invoke the script by running `cluster-email-alerts.py --config config.json`.
+(You may have to `chmod a+x cluster-email-alerts.py`.)

-## Configuration
+## Alert Rule Configuration
-At this point, it is expected that you have a Qumulo cluster with the API Tools and `cluster_alerts.py` script downloaded.
-Additionally, the API Tools are unzipped and the `cluster_alerts.py` script resides in the `./qumulo_api` directory.
-Once this is done, you can begin modifying the `config.json` (or any other name) to suit your needs.
-The general steps would be:
+At this point, it is expected that you have a Qumulo cluster with the API Tools and `cluster-email-alerts.py` script downloaded.
+Additionally, the API Tools are unzipped with `cluster-email-alerts.py` and `config.json` residing in the `./qumulo_api` directory.
+If this is done, you can begin modifying the `config.json` to suit your needs.
+The general steps are:

   1. Modify the `config.json` to suit your needs.
 The fields for this file are described after this section.
   2. Set up a `cron` job to run as often as you like to check for alerts.
 See [CronHowto](https://help.ubuntu.com/community/CronHowto) if you have any questions.
-Example command `./cluster_alerts.py --config /root/config.json`
+Example command `./cluster-email-alerts.py --config /root/config.json`

 The `config.json` file contains 5 schemas and each can have multiple objects.
 These objects are what we call a `rule` and are individually interpreted by the script.
 The schemas are:

   1. Email Settings
-     - `server_address` - The email server or relay that will handle our email.
+     - `server_address` - The email server or relay that will route the emails sent by the script.
      - `sender_address` - The email address (fake or real) that the alerts should have in the 'From:' field.
-Ideally, this would be the cluster's name.
+A suggestion is to use the cluster's name.

   2. Cluster Settings
-     - `cluster_name` - Name of the cluster to alert on.
+     - `cluster_name` - A friendly name for the cluster to generate alerts for.
-     - `cluster_address` - FQDN or IP address of the cluster to generate alerts from.
+     - `cluster_address` - FQDN or IP address of the cluster.
      - `username` - The `admin` username to access the REST API.
      - `password` - The `admin` password to access the REST API.
      - `rest_port` - The TCP port on which to access the REST API.
 Default of 8000.

-  3. Quota Rules - Each JSON object here is treated as a separate alerting rule.
-This rule triggers when a directory quota exceeds a used percentage threshold.
+  3. Quota Rules - This rule triggers when a directory quota exceeds a used percentage threshold.
 The fields are:
-     - `name` - A friendly name for the quota alert.
-Some paths can be very long or not user friendly.
+     - `name` - A friendly name for the quota alert as some paths can be very long or descriptive enough.
      - `path` - The path on which a directory quota exists.
 This path will be looked up using the API to get the current usage.
      - `thresholds` - A list of integers that describe the thresholds at which to send an alert.
 If exceeded, the script will only send the highest exceeded threshold for each rule.
-     - `mail_to` - A list of email addresses to send an alert to for this specific rule.
+     - `mail_to` - A list of email addresses to send an alert to; only for this specific rule.
      - `include_capacity` - A boolean that allows you to include or exclude including the current total capacity of the cluster.
      - `custom_msg` - A field that will be included with each quota rule to provide instructions or guidance to the email recipients.
 If blank, it will not be included.

-  4. Capacity Rules - Each JSON object here is treated as a separate alerting rule.
-This rule will trigger if the cluster exceeds a certain used percentage threshold.
+  4. Capacity Rules - This rule will trigger if the cluster exceeds a certain used percentage threshold.
 The fields are:
      - `thresholds` - Same as the quota, what thresholds to alert on.
 Only the highest matching threshold will be alerted on.
      - `mail_to` - Who to send the alert to.
      - `custom_msg` - A field that will be included with each rule to provide instructions or guidance to the email recipients.
 If blank, it will not be included.

-  5. Replication Rules - Each JSON object here is treated as a separate alerting rule for ALL replication relationships on the cluster.
+  5. Replication Rules - This rule will trigger if any replication relationship has an error; source or target.
 The fields are:
      - `mail_to` - Who to send the alert to.
      - `custom_msg` - A field that will be included with each rule to provide instructions or guidance to the email recipients.
 If blank, it will not be included.

-If you want a different `custom_msg` to be sent depending on the quota or recipients, just duplicate the JSON Object (stuff between the `{}` in the `config.json` and modify the message and recipients.
+## FAQ

+  1. What if I want multiple emails to be sent for the same quota?
+     - Add multiple quota rules.
+Each one will be triggered individually.
+  2. Will multiple emails be sent if a quota exceeds them?
+     - No, a single email will be sent for the highest exceeded threshold.
+  3. How do I send different `custom_msg` depending on the threshold?
+     - Create multiple rules, with a different `custom_msg` each.
+Note that this can result in sending two emails, one for each rule.

 ## Examples
-An example configuration is uploaded to this GitHub for ease of use.
-Simply fill in the required fields, adding a JSON object for each rule, as needed.
-The email alerts can look like:
+An example configuration is uploaded to this GitHub for ease of use, `config.json`.
+Use this as a template to build your own rule set.
+The email alerts will be similar to these:

 ### Quota Alert